 Located west of Chueca and north of Gran Vía, Malasaña is hailed as the heart of Madrid’s counterculture scene.
 When Franco’s dictatorship ended in Spain, Malasaña became an area full of freedom, drugs and underground culture.
-Today, Malasaña is known for it’s young vives as well as for its many hip restaurants and cafés.
-It’s also one of the most popular nightlife spots in Madrid.
+Today, Malasaña is known for its young vives as well as for its many hip restaurants and cafés.
+It’s also Madrid’s most popular nightlife area.

 A fashion area

-Corredera Alta de San Pablo is an area full of trends and stylish people where both, cool brands and emerging designers are gathered.
-Rughara is something like a talent warehouse dedicated to homeware, decoration, fashion and art.
-If you are looking for new outfits or want discover colorful clothing, your shops are Biscuit and Monkey Garden.
+Corredera de San Pablo is an area full of trends and stylish people where both, cool brands and emerging designers are gathered.
+Rughara is something like a talent warehouse dedicated to homeware, decoration, fashion, and art.
+If you are looking for new outfits or want to discover colorful clothing, your shops are Biscuit and Retro City

 An historic place